 Any parent of a student-athlete knows when their child’s sport is in season, it’s “game on” (so to speak).
 Multiple weekly workouts, practices, scrimmages, meets and games can become like a full-time job as these young athletes strive for greatness.
 But when the season ends and their schedule clears up, should you let your child relax on the couch, or tell them to hit the gym?
 The answer: A little of both.

-Family Fitness Content sponsored by OrthoCarolina, one of the nation’s leading orthopedic practices and your destination for comprehensive orthopedic care and compassionate, personalized service.
+Our Fitness Content is sponsored by OrthoCarolina, one of the nation’s leading orthopedic practices and your destination for comprehensive orthopedic care and compassionate, personalized service.

 Parking it on the couch for an entire off-season (or while your child’s sport is on COVID-related hiatus) could have real consequences once the season resumes.